farisachugthai/ipython/docs/source/installation.rst

 any existing kernel with the same name. ``--display-name`` is what you see in the notebook menus.

-Using virtualenv or conda envs, you can make your IPython kernel in one env available to Jupyter in a different env.
+Using virtualenv or inside a conda env, you can make your IPython kernel in one env available to Jupyter in a different env.

-To do so, run ipykernel install from the kernel's env, with --prefix pointing to the Jupyter env:
+To do so, run ``ipykernel install`` from the kernel's env, with --prefix pointing to the Jupyter env:

 .. sourcecode:: bash